-This research has investigated an alternative approach to the induction of decision lists to that proposed by Rivest [87] and refined by Clark & Niblett [89].
+This research has investigated an alternative approach to the induction of decision lists to that proposed by Rivest (1987) and refined by Clark & Niblett (1989).
 This new approach starts with a default rule and adds successive rules to the front of the list.
 It was hypothesized that this approach would produce shorter decision lists with greater predictive accuracy than the previous approach.
 However, initial research did not support the first of these hypotheses.
-It was hypothesized that this failure resulted from the new algorithm's promotion of small disjuncts to the head of the decision list.
+It was hypothesized that this failure resulted from the manner in which the new algorithm promoted small disjuncts to the head of the decision list.
 This hypothesis was supported by experimental confirmation (not presented herein due to space constraints) that inserting small disjuncts as deeply as possible within the decision list decreased the error rate.
 Further decreases in the error rate occurred for some data sets when small disjuncts were not included in the decision lists.
 However, the optimal definition of a small disjunct varied substantially from data set to data set.

 For experimental evaluation, a compromise definition of small disjunct was adopted, under which all rules with a preference value less than or equal to the value of a rule covering two positive and no negative cases were pruned.
 Prepend with the pruning of small disjuncts under this definition and the insertion of rules as deeply as possible within the list was demonstrated to outperform the append induction algorithm in terms of both predictive accuracy and decision list size.
-While the advantage in predictive accuracy over C4.5 and C4.5 rules is not strong enough to claim a general advantage, there is evidence that prepend-ip2 develops shorter decision lists than the latter (C4.5 does not develop decision lists).
+While it achieved comparable (or possible slightly better) predictive accuracy than C4.5 rules, it developed shorter decision lists than the latter (the former does not develop decision lists).

-While the induction of decision lists starting with a default rule and adding rules to prior positions has been investigated independently elsewhere [Van Horn & Martinez 93], this paper contributes an experimental comparison with the append approach; identifies the problem that small disjuncts pose for the prepend approach; and proposes and evaluates solutions to that problem.
+While the induction of decision lists starting with a default rule and adding rules to prior positions has been investigated independently elsewhere (Van Horn & Martinez, 1993), this paper contributes experimental comparison with the append approach, identification of the problem that small disjuncts pose for the prepend approach and evaluation of solutions to that problem.